MichaelNolan80/MH-CH4/README.md

 - 19 - So theres extra steps for this to work with legacy OS's, pop up is sending me to get <a href=" https://packages-prod.broadcom.com/tools/frozen/linux/linux.iso">This File.</a>  and then go to <a href="https://knowledge.broadcom.com/external/article?legacyId=1014294">website to get the instructions.
 - </a>![image](https://github.com/user-attachments/assets/9a7e7be9-6e5f-4659-a6a4-7c36c20b23ab)
 - - 20 - here are the links if you are loading them on the <a href="https://knowledge.broadcom.com/external/article?articleId=376237"> Windows OS.</a> , <a href="https://knowledge.broadcom.com/external/article/315313"> Ubuntu.</a>, This was not playing ball but by chance I stryed putting in a USB and it gace me the open to connect it to the host or a VM.
-This worked for MySQL but not for the Disc File that will allow me to share files accress the VMs.
-I will investigate this more later.
   - ![image](https://github.com/user-attachments/assets/8c1bd260-68ad-4f6d-a0ac-78ec6c5e9acb)

+  - 21 - This worked for MySQL but not for the Disc File that will allow me to share files accress the VMs.
+After some digging it turns out that the Internet Exsplorer is too old and will not let the download the file. the advice i got from X-Info ( here ) is to down load Firefox.
+But heres the kicker, for it to work we need to install some Microsoft Updates which will involve some security updates so im going to leave it here.
+  - 22 - the last thing to do on this section is to create a batadase with the MySQL that we have just installed -